And not a soggy bottom in sight.

 1 teaspoon almond essence

-Once you have spread your jam, beat the butter and the sugar until light and fluffy, beat in the eggs one at a time, mix in the almonds, oats, rice flour and essence, then stir in the dried fruit and glacé cherries.
+Once you have spread your jam, beat the butter and the sugar until light and fluffy, beat in the eggs one at a time, mix in the almonds, oats and essence, then stir in the dried fruit and glacé cherries.
 Pour onto the jam, shortbread and bake for 25 – 30 minutes.
 There should be a light bronzed top.
 Allow to completely cool in the tin before removing and slicing – as 9 big slices or 18 bite size pieces.